-American bass Adam Lau, praised as a “bass of real quality, with sonorous low notes,” continues a busy and active career with a wide range of operatic and concert dates in the 2021-2022 Season.
+American bass Adam Lau, praised as "a bass whose singing resonates in every sense of the word", continues a busy and active career with a wide range of engagements in the 2022-23 season, including debuts with four opera companies.

 In addition to opera, Mr. Lau maintains an active concert career.
 He has appeared with several leading symphonic organizations including Los Angeles Philharmonic, Carnegie Hall, Lincoln Center, Cincinnati Symphony Orchestra, Charlotte Symphony, San Diego Symphony, National Symphony Orchestra of Costa Rica, and the Royal Liverpool Philharmonic.